 Trading is the same shape.
-The trader already knows that good trades have stops.
-The trader already knows that position size should be a function of risk.
-The intervention isn't adding knowledge — it's forcing the four numbers to be named, in order, before the click.
+You already know good trades have stops, and that position size should follow your risk.
+The fix isn't more knowledge.
+It's a checklist: four numbers, named in order, before you click.

-Number 1: Entry — what condition triggers the trade.
+Number 1: Entry, the condition that triggers the trade.

 The first number isn't a number.
 It's a sentence.
 A sentence that describes a price-action condition specific enough that two different people looking at the same chart would agree on whether the condition is true.